erwinkn/erwinkn.github.io/content/tech/offline-ready/index.md

 ## Offline & collaborative apps
 OK, we're now entering experimental territory.
 Here, we are talking about apps where users can collaborate in real-time, drop into offline mode & continue working, before coming back online and seeing their changes merged with other work that happened in the meantime.

-**Upfront warning:** any solution in this area should be considered experimental technology, will likely have major limitations and will require significant tweaking on your behalf.
+**Upfront warning:** any solution in this area should be considered experimental technology, will likely have major limitations and will require a lot of tweaking.

 Still interested?
 Good!
 It's significantly easier to build offline collaborative apps than it was even 5 years ago.
 By significantly easier, I mean that it's now possible for individuals or small teams, and not just organisations with a lot of engineering power.